pzstar/square/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==
+= 2.0.55 - Jan 29, 2025 =
+* Christmas & New year Discount banner removed on welcome page

 = 2.0.54 - Dec 22, 2024 =
 * Christmas & New year Discount banner added on welcome page